 Discovered in June 2014 by astronomers using the Hubble Space

-Pluto.
-Combined with an orbit that has likely not undergone any
+of 19 miles (30 km)—roughly a 60th that of Pluto.
+Relatively primordial with an orbit that has likely not undergone any

 significant perturbations this classical KBO (also called a cubewano)